GSA/ficam-federation/_design/06_federation_protocols.md

 An additional scope, offline_access, is used to govern the issuance of refresh tokens, which allow the SP to access the UserInfo Endpoint when the subscriber is not present.
 Access to the UserInfo Endpoint is structured as an API and may be available when the subscriber is not present.
 Therefore, access to the UserInfo Endpoint is not sufficient for proving a subscriber’s presence and establishing an authenticated session at the RP.

-## iGov For OAuth
+## iGov For OIDC

-The iGov specifications are used to define the OpenID Connect (OIDC) profile for securing federated access in the government context.
-OIDC builds on top of the **OAuth 2.0 (OAUTH)** authorization protocol to enable your agency users to authorize the SP to access the  identity and authentication information.
-The SP in both OpenID Connect and OAuth 2.0 is known as the client.
+**OpenID Connect** (OIDC) builds on top of the **OAuth 2.0 (OAUTH)** authorization protocol to enable your agency users to authorize the SP to access the identity and authentication information.
+The iGov specifications are used to define the OIDC profile for securing federated access in the government context.

 In a successful OpenID Connect transaction, the IdP issues an ID Token, which is a signed assertion in JSON Web Token (JWT) format.
 The client parses the ID Token to learn about the subscriber and primary authentication event at the IdP.
 This token contains at minimum the following information about the subscriber and authentication event: